tjservicenow/ServiceNow-ITOM-Developer/README.md

 🔗 [Discovery Phases Explained](https://www.servicenow.com/community/itom-articles/understand-phases-of-discovery/ta-p/3116984)

 ---
-# Which phase do authentication happen
+# Which phase do authentication happen?
 ## 🔐 Authentication Phase

 Authentication typically occurs during the **Classification phase**, when probes like WMI (Windows) or SSH (Linux) are sent to gather OS-specific data.
 Credentials are validated at this point.